 Organizations using Azure DevOps Server for development and Jira for project tracking or service management already know the drill: copy and paste work item details, update statuses manually, and chase down responses across systems.
 It's a nightmare!

-That's why we introduced the Exalate for Azure DevOps Server connector, designed to eliminate bottlenecks and ensure smooth collaboration between Microsoft Azure DevOps Server and Atlassian Jira.
+That's why Exalate now includes the Azure DevOps Server connector, designed to eliminate bottlenecks and ensure smooth collaboration between Microsoft Azure DevOps Server and Atlassian Jira.

-Often, development teams working in Azure DevOps Server need to collaborate with project managers, service desk agents, or stakeholders who live in Jira.
+Development teams working in Azure DevOps Server often need to collaborate with project managers, service desk agents, or stakeholders who live in Jira.
 When these teams work in silos, information gets lost, deadlines get missed, and visibility disappears.

-With Exalate for Azure DevOps Server, you can automate work item synchronization and bidirectional updates between Azure DevOps Server and Jira.
-Everything flows automatically and effortlessly, in real-time.
+With the Exalate Azure DevOps Server connector, you can automate work item synchronization and bidirectional updates between Azure DevOps Server and Jira.
+Everything flows automatically and in real-time.

-Let's break down some use cases where this connector can make a big difference.
+Here are some use cases where this connector makes a real difference.

-Ever had a critical incident land in Jira Service Management (JSM) that clearly needs dev attention?
-Instead of copy-pasting all the ticket details into Azure DevOps Server, Exalate ensures that:
+Had a critical incident land in Jira Service Management (JSM) that needs dev attention?
+Instead of copying all the details into Azure DevOps Server manually, Exalate handles it:

 A lack of visibility between development and project management teams often leads to duplicated efforts, delays, and missed deadlines.